maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Events and Queues

 Events can be used to durably capture a request for an operation.
-This increases availability by allowing an operation to resume after a component has failed.
+This increases availability by allowing an operation to resume after a failing component has recovered.

-A component consuming messages from a queue can process messages at a steady rate.
-This rate can be increased by scaling the component, ensuring the rate isn't so high we start overwhelming downstream resources.
+The consuming component can process messages at a steady rate, this rate can be increased by scaling the component.

 This pattern introduces some complications to be aware of
 - **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate